Politics. Culture. Media. Music.

-Joanna writes about politics and culture for a range of national publications, and is a contributing editor to POLITICO Magazine, where she merges her experience as a political reporter and an entertainment writer to analyze politics from a cultural lens.
+Joanna writes about politics and culture for a range of national publications, and is a contributing editor to POLITICO Magazine.

 TV and Radio

-Joanna has appeared as a commentator on CNN, MSNBC, CBSN, NPR, SiriusXM, Monocle24, and other national and international news outlets, and has been a regular contributor to Boston’s WBUR and WGBH.
-She has moderated panels for Northeastern University, Showtime, Boston.com, and others, and has lectured on media and politics at universities around Boston and beyond.
+Joanna’s TV and radio appearances include CNN, MSNBC, CBSN, NPR, SiriusXM, Monocle24, and other local, national and international news outlets.
+A frequent contributor to Boston’s WBUR and GBH, she lectures on media and politics at universities around Boston and beyond.

 Experience Magazine

-An award-winning magazine telling stories at the intersection of humanity and technology.
+An award-winning magazine telling stories at the intersection of humanity and technology, Experience was published by Northeastern University from 2018-2022.

 Milkshake